 i. conducts fundraising for the Organization.

 i.
-The Editor
+The Communications Director

 j.
-The Webmaster
+The Technology Director

 i. maintains the Organization website and other electronic sites;